BG-Blogs/SentimentAnalysisInPBIWithSSMLS/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp Set the values of the @Query and @RScript variables.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp you need to set the @Query variable with the string that represents the T-SQL for your input dataset.
-You &nbsp;&nbsp;&nbsp;&nbsp;&nbsp also need to set the @RScript variable to hold the R code that will be used to perform the sentiment &nbsp;&nbsp;&nbsp;&nbsp;&nbsp analysis.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; you need to set the @Query variable with the string that represents the T-SQL for your input dataset.
+You &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; also need to set the @RScript variable to hold the R code that will be used to perform the sentiment &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; analysis.
 The T-SQL script for the @Query variable is as follows:

 '''
       SET @Query = 'SELECT [id], [text] FROM [dbo].[SentimentData]'